gourab-rout/SFTPUseCase/README.md

 Purpose
 =======

-Read files from read only Sftp folder.
+Reads file from read only Sftp folder.

 Components Used To Develop Project
 ==================================